EMarnus/Lego-Builds/README.md

 #### The Nav Bar

-  - Featured at the top of the page, bracketed by the site name and catchfrase we have the nav links
+  - Featured at the top of the page, bracketed by the site name on the left and the nav links on the right.
-  - If you're not logged in you see, A Home link that show all the events with some detals, the register link - lets you register and the Login link which lets you log in if you are already registered.
+  - If you're not logged in you see, A home link, A sign in link and the sign up link.
     ![Logged out Nav](assets/readme/outnav.PNG)
   - If you are logged in you see, A Home link that show all the events with some detals, Add Events which lets you add events, and a User dropdown which lets you logout and view your profile(To be expanded)
   ![Logged in Nav](assets/readme/innav.PNG)